 Mr. Natural, by Robert Crumb

 In 2009, W.W.
 Norton & Company published his graphic novel version of the 'Book of Genesis', which contains an annotated and literal adaptation of the first book from the Hebrew Bible.
 Unlike Crumb's other work, the book was not satirical or psychedelic, but did contain graphical depictions of sexuality.
-A collection of the comics created by Robert Crumb and Aline Kominski during the period 1974-2003 was published in 2012 under the title 'Drawn Together'.
+A collection of the comics created by Robert Crumb and Aline Kominsky during the period 1974-2003 was published in 2012 under the title 'Drawn Together'.

 From Crumb's Book of Genesis

 Crumb is also a talented musician.
 He plays banjo and mandolin, and has performed with R. Crumb & His Cheap Suit Serenaders and Eden and John's East River String Band.
 He has also illustrated a great many album covers, including 'Cheap Thrills' by Big Brother and the Holding Company and the compilation album 'The Music Never Stopped: Roots of the Grateful Dead'.